 #2.
 Grease on the Inside or Edge of the Tires.

-If you notice grease on the edge of your tire or the inside of the wheel, don’t wait to bring your car in for service.
+If you see grease on the edge of your tire or the inner circle of the wheel, don’t postpone your car for servicing.

 #3.
 A Knocking Sound.